Killandio/Killandio/README.md

 ### 👋 Hi, I'm Killandio Dantas!

-> "I’m an Information Systems student, driven by curiosity and a passion for learning, always looking to expand my knowledge in the world of technology."
+> I’m an Information Systems student, driven by curiosity and a passion for learning, always looking to expand my knowledge in the world of technology.

 ---

 ### 📚 Goals and Purpose

-> "My main focus right now is to enhance my skills and build a solid foundation in technology.
+> My main focus right now is to enhance my skills and build a solid foundation in technology.
 I entered this field because I believe it shapes the future, and I aim to help people through technological solutions.
-Throughout my life, my goal is to explore and learn as much as possible, covering everything from full-stack development to artificial intelligence."
+Throughout my life, my goal is to explore and learn as much as possible, covering everything from full-stack development to artificial intelligence.

 ---

 ### 🛠️ Technical Skills

-> "As a beginner in the tech field, I’m exploring different tools and programming languages to build a strong foundation.
+> As a beginner in the tech field, I’m exploring different tools and programming languages to build a strong foundation.
 Currently, I’m focusing on:
 > - **Programming Languages:** Python, SQL, C (always open to learning new languages in the future).
 > - **Tools and Technologies:**
 >   - IDEs: PyCharm, VS Code (via CS50)
 >   - Database: MySQL
-> - **Level:** Beginner, but highly motivated to keep evolving."
+> - **Level:** Beginner, but highly motivated to keep evolving.

 #### **Badges**
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)